Through the desert with Palestinian mountain bikers from Bethlehem

 From Church of the Nativity to Massada

-Anas and Samer stand in the Bedouin tent bent over a smartphone.
-Google Maps and a map of the desert will guide the group to Massada.
-On this huge cliff, around 30 BC, the Jewish king Herod the Great had a fortress built four hundred metres above the Dead Sea.
+Anas and Samer are hunched over a smartphone in the Bedouin tent.
+Google Maps and a map of the desert guide the group to Massada.
+Around 30 BC, the Jewish king Herod the Great had a fortress built on this huge cliff four hundred metres above the Dead Sea.
 Around 70 AD, Jewish rebels and their families took refuge here after the revolt against the Romans in Jerusalem.

-Most visitors arrive via the highway along the Dead Sea in occupied Palestine or via the Israeli city of Arad, but we cycle across the desert.
+Most visitors come via the Dead Sea highway in occupied Palestine or the Israeli city of Arad, but we cycle through the desert.

-We ride continuously between 350 and 550 metres of altitude, through an absolute void.
-The slopes pull up at a twenty per cent gradient and loom imposingly in front of us for kilometres.
+We ride at an altitude of between 350 and 550 metres, through an absolute void.
+The slopes rise at a twenty per cent gradient and rise imposingly in front of us for miles.

-Every time Jihad finds bullet casings — probably from the Israeli army holding military exercises here — he cries out.
-But even Victor cannot suppress his youthful enthusiasm when he finds old stones and remnants of pots.
+Every time Jihad finds a bullet casing — probably from the Israeli army carrying out military exercises here — he screams.
+But even Victor cannot contain his youthful enthusiasm when he finds old stones and remains of pots.

 © Pieter Stockmans